Oral-History:National Science Foundation (NSF)

 National Science Foundation (NSF) Oral History Project

 In the early 1990s, The IEEE History Center conducted a series of oral history Interviews to document the history of National Science Foundation (NSF) funding for computing and computer science research.
 The oral histories listed below were done as part of this project, and thus document not only the individual's careers, but the influence of funding on those careers.
-In addition to the interviews done for this project, additional oral histories on the Global History Network include discussion of NSF funding.
+In addition to the interviews done for this project, additional oral histories on the Education and Technology History Wiki include discussion of NSF funding.

 - Woodrow Wilson Bledsoe - Worked on automated theorem proving and helped found the artificial intelligence firm Panoramic Research Inc.